-Find more information in Module 1 Physical violence Physical violence Threatening and/or using physical force that causes bodily harm, injury, or pain to an individual Perpetrator(s): individual or a group Some examples: Beating, burning, biting, use of weapons, locking the victim in the house, or neglecting.
+Find more information in Module 1.

+Physical violence Threatening and/or using physical force nat causes bodily harm, injury, or that causes bodily harm, injury, or pain to an individual Perpetrator(s): individual or a group Some examples: Beating, burning, biting, use of weapons, locking the victim in the house, or neglecting.